dmnfarrell/epitopepredict/doc/source/description.rst

 Prediction algorithms
 ---------------------

 There are now multiple MHC binding prediction algorithms available freely online.
 Often the problem is determining how to use them and which alleles they support.
 The 'state of the art' algorithms are probably those based on neural networks such as netMHC class I and II routines.
-These are also packaged in the IEDB suite of tools.
+These are packaged in the IEDB suite of tools.
 These programs can be installed freely on your system.
 Some of the algorithms below are included in the snap package so you don't have to install them separately.

 **Supported algorithms**